 Did You Know...

 Happiness, elation, or joy are emotions people experience when they are feeling positive about something.
 Mania is an abnormal mood state that may feel like happiness to a person who has a mood disorder and is in the middle of a manic episode.
 It is typically associated with periods of excessive excitement, hyperactivity, and impulsivity.
 During a manic episode, individuals may experience a decreased need for sleep, inflated self-esteem or grandiosity, racing thoughts, rapid speech, distractibility, and engagement in risky behaviors.
 Mania is significantly different from a normal range of emotions and can lead to impairment in functioning and relationships.

-A mood disorder is diagnosed when sadness or elation is overly intense, is accompanied by certain other typical symptoms, and impairs the ability to function physically, socially, and at work.
+A mood disorder is diagnosed when sadness or elation is more intense than usual, is accompanied by certain other symptoms, and impairs the ability to function physically, socially, and at work.

 About 30% of people report depression as one of their symptoms when they see their doctor.
 But fewer than 10% actually have severe depression.
 Nearly 4% of the U.S. population have a bipolar disorder.